The Cancer Research

 - To peel a garlic clove, place clove on a cutting board, cut off its bottom.
 Place the flat side of a large knife (sharp side away from you) on top of clove and hit it.
 It’s easy to pop the clove right out of its papery skin.

 - Allow crushed or chopped garlic to stand for about 10 minutes before cooking.
-This allows time for the enzyme alliinase to create allicin, the source of bioactive compound.
+This allows time for the enzyme alliinase to create allicin, the source of bioactive compounds.

 - Use peeled whole garlic cloves for a hint of garlic flavor, slices for subtle flavor, chopped for medium flavor or quick-cooking dishes, or use crushed garlic – by hand or with a garlic press – for strongest flavor.